brainbot-com/es-nozzle/doc/filesystem.rst

 --------------------
 The `smbfs` filesystem is used to recursively synchronize a single directory from a windows file server.
 The share does not have to be mounted on the local machine.
-Instead nozzle will use the `jcifs` library to connect with the windows file server.
+Instead es-nozzle will use the `jcifs` library to connect with the windows file server.

 Example: